TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   except where it can, which is exactly where it does (per addendum 6).

 ## 4. The mechanism reframed: it isn't search cost, it's a fallback

+> **[Corrected in Addendum 34, 2026-09-17] This section's title and its
+> "falls back to SabreLayout" description, while accurate for 24
+> addenda, is now known to be incomplete in a specific way that matters:
+> `SabreLayout` measured exactly 0ms in 234/234 rows of a fine-grained
+> re-measurement.
+The real cost at spare=0 is two separate, expensive
+> VF2-family searches -- `VF2Layout` itself, and afterward
+> `VF2PostLayout` attempting its own re-embedding (~8.45s and ~6.71s
+> respectively at spare=0, `optimization_level=3`).
+The rest of this
+> section is kept exactly as written, per this project's standing rule
+> against silently rewriting an earlier claim -- read it as "the
+> understanding at the time," with the correction above as the current
+> one.
+See Section 6 for what else Addendum 34 established (the cliff is
+> a single step at exact saturation, and a perfect matching provably
+> exists there) and Addendum 35 (the same phenomenon is not
+> Qiskit-specific, though its severity is).**

 **[Addendum 8]** got as far as Python could reach: reading `qiskit.transpiler.passes.layout.vf2_layout`'s installed source confirmed